Airports in Beijing

 Getting to the city

 Beijing Airport is serviced by the Airport Express Line, a rail link that runs form Terminal 3 to Terminal 2 and then to the city with stops at Sanyuanqiao and Dongzhimen.
-The trains run every 15 minutes from 6am-11pm.
+The trains run every 15 minutes from 6am to 11pm.
 Shuttle buses run regularly (about every 45 minutes) to the city centre, Beijing Railway Station and major hotels.
 Metered taxis are also available, but it is recommended that passengers have their destination written in Chinese to avoid confusion.

 Time